Canterbury RFC: Dudley Hallwood

 However, the club's first skipper was no son of the soil.
 Dudley Hallwood went on to become a successful businessman and newspaper cartoonist and the club's principal Sevens trophy still bears his name.
 Apart from the interruption of the Second World War, Canterbury built steadily over the years and boasted one of the strongest fixture lists in the county.
 They produced a number of fine players who represented Kent but the only tangible reward came in the 1974–75 season when the club beat old rivals Maidstone to win the County Cup.

 Leagues

 Some indeterminate years followed but the advent of leagues in the late 1980s was, like the experience of so many other clubs, a culture shock.

 After first being placed in London 3 South East, Canterbury went steadily downhill.
 They fell as low as Kent Division 2 at the start of the 1990s but from that unpromising position a revival was born, which included the expansion of the junior and colts section.

 New millennium

 Throughout the next decade they climbed steadily up the league ladder and made it their ambition to be a London Division One club by the millennium.
-They would have achieved it, too, had it not been for the administrators.
-Having won the London 2 South championship in 2000 they were told there was no promotion because of re-organization of the leagues.
-Lesser sides may have crumbled but they won a place in the top London division two years later.
-Since then the club has become even stronger at every level.
+Having won the London 2 South championship in 2000 they were told there was no promotion because of re-organization of the leagues, but they won a place in the top London division two years later.